formicant/LED-PWM/README.md

 ## Opeartion

-16-bit PWM channel 0 is used in Fast PWM 9-bit mode.
+16-bit PWM channel A is used in Fast PWM 9-bit mode.